 |Copyright © Nucleus Medical Media, Inc.|

-- Altered or compromised immune system, caused by medical condition, such as HIV infection, lymphoma , or leukemia
+- Health issues involving immune system, such as HIV infection, lymphoma , or leukemia

 - Autoimmune diseases such as rheumatoid arthritis or systemic lupus erythematosus